onurtaninmis/onurtaninmis/README.md

 ### Hi there 👋 My name is Onur.
-I'm a freshman at Bilkent University.
+I'm a junior at Bilkent University.

 <!--
 **onurtaninmis/onurtaninmis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.